Code-Institute-Submissions/BootstrapPlayer/README.md

 5. All the the code for the sound manipulation comes from https://www.w3.org/TR/webaudio/ and https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API.

+6. The Graphic Equaliser javaScript is taken from the book "JavaScript for Sound Artists" by William Turner.

 **Media**

 All media-images and tracks are open source or with the permission of the artist.